Annotation Configuration

 @InterceptorIgnore(tenantLine = "1") // Ignore the multi-tenancy interceptor List<User> selectUsers();}

-In the example above, the multi-tenancy interceptor will be ignored when executing the selectUsers
+In the example above, the multi-tenancy interceptor will be ignored when the selectUsers

-MyBatis-Plus provides corresponding attributes in the annotation for each plugin.
+Each plugin provided by MyBatis-Plus has a corresponding property in this annotation.
 For example, the multi-tenancy plugin uses the tenantLine

-attribute.
-If the attribute value is “1”, “yes”, or “on”, the corresponding plugin will be ignored.
-If the attribute value is “0”, “false”, “off”, or empty, the plugin will execute normally.
+property.
+If the property value is “1”, “yes”, or “on”, the corresponding plugin will be ignored.
+If the property value is “0”, “false”, “off”, or empty, the plugin will execute normally.

-For details on plugin usage, refer to the Plugin Main Body.
+For details on plugin usage, see the Plugin Main Body.

 @OrderBy